 Date unknown, modern era: Ohio.
 An Ohio sheriff’s deputy reported that he found a Bigfoot killed by a car by the side of the road.
 He called for backup, but soon the Ohio State Patrol came and blocked off the road.
 Then a dark van came, and three men in military uniforms loaded the Bigfoot into the van and took it away.
 Reported by Ray Crowe.

 Unknown date, modern era: Alabama.
-The same man involved in the Carson, Wyoming case above shot another Bigfoot later on.
+The same man involved in the Casper, Wyoming case above shot another Bigfoot later on.
 This time the government found out about it and was angry that he killed the Bigfoot.
 Government coverup.
 Reported by Ray Crowe.

 Unknown date: Sonora, Mexico.
 Rich Grumley reported that a hunter shot and killed a Bigfoot, then buried it.
 Reported by Rich Grumley.